SeC-Hikit/Hikit/README.md

 - JDK 8
 - Maven 3

-## Test
+### Test
 There are two main types of tests written to address the S&C QA: unit tests and integration tests.
 The latter require the dependencies to be up and running as they test the connection with them.
 In order to run them, execute `mvn install -P it`.

-## Dependencies
+## Run

+### Prerequisites
-S&C needs the following services to run in order to fully operate:
+S&C requires the following services up and running in order to fully operate:
 - [MongoDB 4.x](https://www.mongodb.com)
 - [OpenElevation](https://open-elevation.com/)

 The recommended way to get these up and running is trough [docker](https://hub.docker.com/_/mongo).

-### Run
+### Properties

-Upon having the dependencies up-and-running, you shall make a MongoDB instance available.
-Once you do so, configure the properties file:
+Configure the following properties to fit your system conf:

 ```
 # matches the open-elevation local port